FernandaRKennedy/Browser-Game/README.md

 Kennedy Game
 This game is a replication of the Google Dino game.
-Was a challenge and a pleasure to make it.
+It was a challenge and a pleasure to make it.
 Instructions:
-Use your nab bar to jump the cupcake.
-Is the character doesn’t jump  will be game over.
+Use your space bar to jump over the cupcake.
+If the character does not jump and collides with the cupcake then the game will be over.
-The game is yet not functional for cellphones.
+The game is not yet functional for cellphones.
 Please use your desktop to use it correctly.